NomicFoundation/hardhat/docs/hardhat-network/README.md

 ### Mempool behavior

-When automine is disabled, every sent transaction is added to the mempool, that contains all the transactions that could be mined in the future.
+When automine is disabled, every sent transaction is added to the mempool, which contains all the transactions that could be mined in the future.
 Hardhat Network's mempool follows the same rules as geth.
 This means, among other things, that: